FaLessa Side Effects

 Note: This document contains side effect information about folic acid.
-Some of the dosage forms listed on this page may not apply to the brand name FaLessa.
+Some dosage forms listed on this page may not apply to the brand name FaLessa.

 Applies to folic acid: capsule, solution, tablet.

 Along with its needed effects, folic acid (the active ingredient contained in FaLessa) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.